BohdanSemchuk/test-spam2000/README.md

 ## spam3000 Implementation

-The spam3000 implementation is an enhanced version of spam2000, with monitoring and dashboards
+The spam3000 implementation is an enhanced version of spam2000, with monitoring and dashboards.
+Monitoring was enabled by using victoria-metrics-k8s-stack as a dependency chart.

 ### About
 To get started, run the following command to install Minikube for macOS using Homebrew: